Vincent BITTOUN

 THESIS PROPOSAL

-Low-Emission Zone – Mobility (ZFE-m) as a Public Health Policy Tool in Occitanie: A Socio-Political Approach in the Context of the Anthropocene.
+Low-Emission Zone – Mobility (ZFE-m) as a Public Health Policy Tool in Occitanie: A Sociopolitical Approach in the Context of the Anthropocene.

-Thesis advisor: Prof. Laurent VISIER
+Thesis Advisor: Prof. Laurent VISIER